DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 ### Reward models
-The two models[^models] and their respective performance on the [Reward Bench](https://huggingface.co/spaces/allenai/reward-bench)  benchmark as of 2025-01-13 are given in the following table.
+The following table gives the two models [models] and their respective performance on the [Reward Bench](https://huggingface.co/spaces/allenai/reward-bench) benchmark as of 2025-01-13.

-[^models]: Reward models were mainly chosen based on low parameter count and convenient inference through the Hugging Face API.
-See limitations section for more details.
+[^models]: Reward models were chosen based on low parameter count and convenient inference through the Hugging Face API.
+See the limitations section for more details.

 | Model                                                                                                     | Reward Bench Ranking | Score | Chat | Chat Hard | Safety | Reasoning |
 |:----------------------------------------------------------------------------------------------------------|:---------------------|-------|:-----|:----------|:-------|-----------|